hellohaptik/docs_haptik/docs/bot-analytics/story-analysis.md

 ![Teja Menu](/docs/bot-analytics/teja-lhs.png)

 Start by selecting a specific business and the custom date range.
-And then you can see a *data table* and *pie chart*.
+And then you can see a *data table* and *donut chart(s)*.

 ### Data table